 Process Groups implement strong eventual consistency.
-Unlike pg2, that provides strong ordering guarantees, Process Groups membership view may temporarily diverge.
+Process Groups membership view may temporarily diverge.
 For example, when processes on node1 and node2 join concurrently, node3 and node4 may receive updates in a different order.

 Membership view is not transitive.
 If node1 is not directly connected to node2, they will not see each other groups.
 But if both are connected to node3, node3 will have the full view.